Sozai83/Chatbot_Test/README.md

 ![Weacher Sample](https://github.com/Sozai83/Weacher/assets/58994580/802a4a7b-1339-4f0e-8fa8-cc9b4b455a6e)

 ### How to install and run Weacher?

+Prerequisite: You need to use Python version > 3.7 to run this application as Chattebot only supports older versons.

 1. Clone this repogitry.
 Run the following command.
   _git clone https://github.com/Sozai83/Weacher.git_
 2. Run the main.py program